 Chris parallels the moving picture to our short attention spans as consumers, and he is onto something.
-The consumer culture is oriented visually, so videos should be a naturally desired medium for every business.
+The consumer culture is oriented visually, so the videos should be a naturally desired medium for every business.

 Complex details are also communicated faster and easier and consumers appreciate clicking on a video link rather than digging through text.
 Customers and prospects want information NOW.
-This is why video marketing has gain importance.
+This is why video marketing has gained importance.

 Winning New Customers Through Video Marketing

 Every prospect is a potential new customer, so it’s essential to embed the company website into the video.
 Chris also points out that the video needs to be easily shared among friends.
 Making sure the video includes a social networking share button is as important as the content of the video.
-Video can workout in product video marketing unless you don’t have good video content or social networking share button.
+Video can workout in product video marketing unless you don’t have good video content or a social networking share button.

 Chris states that a video done correctly will weed out potential customers into two categories: those who will buy and those who won’t.
 The video will quickly eliminate those who aren’t going to buy and the sales effort will not be wasted.
 Businesses can see the value of video marketing when weighing the video against live sales representative efforts.

 Moving the Sales Process Forward With Video Marketing

 As the video helps select prospective customers who will actually purchase, the sales effort is greatly assisted by video.
 The videos will stand in for live sales representatives by presenting a product, introducing the company and helping customers figure out product.

 Chris argues that the customer or prospective customer will come to the company educated, and the sales representative can cut straight to the sale.